citp/privacy-policy-historical/p/ph/pho/photonics.com.md

 We use tracking information to determine which areas of our sites users like and don't like, based on traffic to those areas.
 Laurin Publishing does not track what each user read, but rather how well each page performs overall.
 This helps us to continue to build a better service for you.

 Laurin Publishing creates aggregate reports on user demographics and traffic patterns for advertisers and partners.
 This allows our advertisers to advertise more effectively, and allows our users to receive advertisements that are pertinent to their needs.
-Because Laurin Publishing doesn't track the usage patterns of individual users, an advertiser will never know that a specific user clicked its ad.

 **3\.
 With whom does Laurin Publishing share the information it gathers/tracks?**

 Laurin Publishing uses the information described above to tailor our content to suit your needs and help our advertisers better understand our audience's demographics.
 This is essential to keeping our service free.
-We do not share information about individual users with any third party.
+When you voluntarily register to see premium content, the personal information that you provide may be made available to the sponsors of that content.

-The Laurin Publishing Web sites contain links to third party sites.
-Laurin Publishing is not responsible for the privacy practices or the content of such Web sites.
+The Laurin Publishing websites contain links to third party sites.
+Laurin Publishing is not responsible for the privacy practices or the content of such websites.
 If you have questions about how one of our advertisers uses information about you when you click through to its site, please contact that advertiser directly.

 Users should be aware that when they voluntarily disclose personal information (e.g., user name and e-mail addresses) on any bulletin boards or in chat areas, that information can be collected and used by others and may result in unsolicited messages from other posters or parties.